List of Pac-Man video games: Compilations

-iOS and/or Android games

-Pac-Man has many games on iOS and Android.
+Games made primarily for mobile platforms

 Also having been released as iOS applications are ports of the original Pac-Man, Ms. Pac-Man, Pac-Mania, and Pac-Man Championship Edition (all of these except for Pac-Mania have also been released on Android).
 Emulated versions of the original Pac-Man and Pac-Land are included in the defunct Namco Arcade application for iOS and Android.
 There was also a Pac-Man themed Twitter application for iOS devices, the Pac-Man Live Wallpaper application for iOS and Android devices, the Pac-Man Watch Face for Android Wear, and Pac-Man Moving Stickers for iOS.
 In July 2015, Pac-Man Championship Edition DX was released on both iOS and Android.
 Both versions were discontinued in March 2020.

 Other titles

 Cancelled Pac-Man games

 Pac-Man Museum was released on Xbox Live Arcade (Xbox 360), PlayStation Network (PS3) and Windows PC (through Steam); the planned Nintendo eShop release for Wii U and 3DS was cancelled.
-Pac-Man and the Ghostly Adventures 2 was also originally going to have a Windows PC version.
+Pac-Man and the Ghostly Adventures 2 was also originally going to have a Windows version.